-For organizations considering SD-WAN adoption, software-defined WAN can offer internet connectivity advantages,...
+For organizations considering software-defined WAN adoption, SD-WAN can offer internet connectivity advantages,...

 like reduced cost and increased bandwidth, by alleviating concerns about internet reliability and security.
 Organizations with distributed workforces in remote and branch offices should consider SD-WAN adoption to implement hybrid WAN -- by combining MPLS and internet -- or internet-only connectivity.

 SD-WAN uses software- and cloud-based technologies to simplify the delivery of WAN services to the branch office.
-SD-WAN uses a virtual overlay to abstract the underlying network connections.
-This overlay helps simplify network operations.
+SD-WAN uses a virtual overlay to abstract the underlying network connections, and this overlay helps simplify network operations.
 SD-WAN adoption lets IT and business managers deploy internet-based connectivity easily, quickly, reliably and securely.
 Resulting advantages include ubiquity, increased bandwidth, reduced costs and improved application performance.

-- Retail and financial services organizations with a large number of remote or branch offices have initiated SD-WAN adoption to provide direct internet access at the branch for applications, like guest Wi-Fi, and employee access to cloud and SaaS applications.
+- Financial services organizations with a large number of remote or branch offices have initiated SD-WAN adoption to provide direct internet access at the branch for applications like guest Wi-Fi and employee access to cloud and SaaS applications.

 - Construction companies and other organizations with temporary work locations are implementing SD-WAN architecture to enable secure and reliable internet connectivity to corporate data centers and the cloud.